yasoob/blog-1/_posts/2014-11-22-webeditor.md

 ### Git Integration

 With this new editor, we are also relasing a new complete git interface to publish and update your books.
 Git is fully integrated with the editor, you can manage branches.

+### What about the desktop editor?

+We will no longer continue to develop the desktop editor, the source code is open source and [available on GitHub](https://github.com/GitbookIO/blog).
+This desktop editor was built using HTML5/NodeJS technologies with node-webkit.
+But we are planning on releasing in the coming months a fully native pro version of the editor.